bramstroker/homeassistant-powercalc/README.md

 See the [list](docs/supported_models.md) of supported lights which don't need any manual configuration

+Yeelights may not autodetect by default, [see here](docs/yeelight.md) for additional steps to configure them.

 ## Debug logging

 Add the following to configuration.yaml: